 Song of the Selkie: (middle grade fantasy)

 They are the Selkie.
 Legends say that if a lonely human steals one of their skins while they’re distracted with their music and strange games, they can force the faerie to become a handsome and loyal spouse.
-The selkie, though, will never be truly happy again unless they can find their seal-skin and return to the sea.
+The selkie, however, will never be truly happy unless they can find their seal-skin and return to the sea.

 Mathan is the half-breed child of one such couple.
 Fourteen years after being tossed into the ocean and raised by Merrow kelp-farmers, Mathan is reunited with his widowed mother.
 He longs to take her back with him, into the sea, where they can live together in the harmony and ethereal beauty beneath the waves, but in order to do so, he'll first have to steal her seal-skin from pirates.
 And not just any pirates, but the bloodthirsty pirates of the Brackenmaid: the legendary 'scourge of the western waters'.